Kinematical asymmetry in the dwarf irregular galaxy WLM and a perturbed halo potential: Dynamics of orbits in a lopsided potential (description of a perturbed velocity field model)

 \subsubsection{Effect of $m=1$ distortion and making some simplifying assumptions}

 We can map the velocity field in a lopsided potential from the measured harmonic terms.
-For this aim we make some simplifying assumptions: \begin{enumerate} \item The $m=1$ potential perturbation is dominant over the $m=3$ term. \item The pattern speed of the $m=1$ perturbation is zero: $\omega_{1}=0$. \item There is no radial dependence of the phase of perturbation: $\phi_{1}(R)=const$ $ \Rightarrow $ $ \phi^{'}_{1}(R)=0 $. \end{enumerate} So the line-of-sight velocity field can be obtained as follows (The explicit computations has been previously derived by \citealt{sch} and \citealt{ShoenmakerThesis}) :
+For this aim we make some simplifying assumptions: 1) the $m=1$ potential perturbation is dominant over the $m=3$ term; 2) the pattern speed of the $m=1$ perturbation is zero: $\omega_{1}=0$; 3) there is no radial dependence of the phase of perturbation: $\phi_{1}(R)=const$ $ \Rightarrow $ $ \phi^{'}_{1}(R)=0 $.
+So the LOS velocity field can be obtained as follows (the explicit computations were previously derived by \citealt{sch} and \citealt{ShoenmakerThesis}) :

-If the potential includes a perturbation of harmonic number $m$, the line-of sight velocity field includes $m + 1$ and $ m - 1$ terms.

-In the case of a harmonic number $ m = 1$ term in the potential, the line-of-sight velocity field will include an $m = 0 $ term and an $m= 2$ term.
-So for $m=1$, we have
+If the potential includes a perturbation of harmonic number $m$, the LOS velocity field includes $m + 1$ and $ m - 1$ terms: In the case of a harmonic number $ m = 1$ term in the potential, the LOS velocity field will include an $m = 0 $ term and an $m= 2$ term.
+So, for $m=1$, we have:

 with: